openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 for tmpl in *.conf-gluster ; do cp ${tmpl} ${tmpl%.*}.conf; done
 ~~~

+Else you can base your config files on [test code ][].

 #### Generate Ring Files
-You now need to generate the ring files, which inform gluster-swift
+You now need to generate the ring files, which inform SwiftOnFile
-which GlusterFS volumes are accessible over the object
+which FS volumes are accessible over the object storage interface.
+This is a borrowed legacy from gluster-swift and it will soon change.
+This script uses OpenStack Swift ring builder with the fundamental
+assumption that the replication/sync/HA/etc are provided by underlying FS
-storage interface.
-The format is
+(gluster in this case).The format is

 ~~~
-gluster-swift-gen-builders [VOLUME] [VOLUME...]
+gluster-swift-gen-builders [mount-point-name] [mount-point-name...]
 ~~~

-Where *VOLUME* is the name of the GlusterFS volume which you would
+Where *mount-point-name* is the name of the a directory in the path mentioned in
-like to access over gluster-swift.

-Let's now expose the GlusterFS volume called `myvolume` you created above
-by executing the following command:
+/etc/swift{account,object,container}.conf under the section [DEFAULT]
+for parameter 'devices'.For ex: If 'device' parameter has the value '/mnt/FS-objects'
+and you mounted two gluster/xfs volumes on /mnt/FS-objects/gfs-vol1 &
+/mnt/FS-objects/gfs-vol2 then the command would look like this:
 ~~~
-cd /etc/swift
-/usr/bin/gluster-swift-gen-builders myvolume
+gluster-swift-gen-builders gfs-vol1 gfs-vol2
 ~~~

-### Start gluster-swift
+### Start swift services using the following commands:
-Use the following commands to start gluster-swift:

 ~~~
 service openstack-swift-object start